The Rights & Responsibilities of Businesses & the Public

 You can allow non-certified guide and service dogs, dogs-in-training and pets onto your premises unless you sell, prepare or serve food.

-The Food Premises Regulation, however, restricts access to places that sell, prepare or serve food to guide or service dog teams with government-issued certificates.
+The Food Premises Regulation restricts access to places that sell, prepare or serve food to guide or service dog teams with government-issued certificates.

 What you can do

 Dog and handler teams carrying government certificates are well trained and often assessed.
-You can ask for the handler's government certificate if their guide or service dog (or dog-in-training) is misbehaving on your premises.
+You can ask for the handler's government certificate if you have concerns.

-If the dog still misbehaves after you have talked with the handler, you can require them to leave.
+If the dog is misbehaving after you have talked with the handler, you can require them to leave.

 Additionally, the Guide Dog and Service Dog Act makes it an offense to represent a dog as belonging to a guide or service dog team when it does not.
 A person convicted of the offense faces a fine of up to $3,000.